Skip to Content

 Relax and Swim at Patara Beach

-The water at Patara Beach is clear and clean and the seafloor is shallow with a mostly gentle slope.
-It’s a popular place for families thanks to the easy water access and the ample sand where visitors will have no issues finding their own place to lay out their towels along the 11 miles of coastline.
+The water at Patara Beach is clear and clean, and the seafloor is shallow and has a mostly gentle slope.
+It’s a popular place for families thanks to the easy water access and the ample sand, where visitors will have no issues finding their own place to lay out their towels along the 11 miles of coastline.

 Explore The Ruins Of Patara